Kick Streaming: What Is It and How Does It Work?

 How to go live on Kick

 So, now you know all about Kick’s streaming terms, payouts, and more.
 But how do you go live on Kick?
-It probably won’t shock you that the process is pretty similar to going live on Twitch.
-Just follow the steps below:
+The process is pretty similar to going live on Twitch – follow the steps below:

-- Click the ‘Settings’ tab in the Creator Dashboard, then head to ‘Stream Key’.
+2. Click the ‘Settings’ tab in the Creator Dashboard, then head to ‘Stream Key.’

-- Scroll down until you see ‘Stream URL’ and ‘Stream Key’.
+3. Scroll down until you see ‘Stream URL’ and ‘Stream Key.’

-- Click ‘Edit stream info’ in the bottom right.
+6. Click ‘Edit stream info’ in the bottom right.
 Name your new stream, categorize it, and decide on the primary language.
 You’ll also be able to decide if it’s an 18+ broadcast or not.
-Once you’ve done all this, hit ‘Save’.
+Once you’ve done all this, hit ‘Save.’

 So, there you have it: Kick in a nutshell.
 We’re excited to see how the platform grows – who knows if it’ll give Twitch a run for its money?

 Similar to Twitch music rules, Kick’s audio usage is based around licensing.
-How do you navigate that?
-With Epidemic Sound’s royalty-free music catalog.
+Let us help you out with that.

 Supercharge your Twitch and gaming streams with the perfect music for Twitch from Epidemic Sound.
 Take your streams to the next level today.